Data Stores @ iVEC

 Data Stores @ iVEC will also expand to include resources provided by the Pawsey Project.
 Details of additional storage for researchers will be provided soon.

 Currently iVEC does not create a tertiary offsite copy of all data; in the event of a catastrophic failure destroying both onsite copies, iVEC is unable to recover the data.
-A tertiary copy can be created for smaller amounts of non-recreatable data upon request; this would be at an alternate facility or to an alternate tape for offsite storage but this service will be evaluated on a case by case basis and may have a cost associated with it.
+Is is possible to create a tertiary copy for smaller amounts of non-recreatable data upon request.
+This service is evaluated on a case by case basis with a cost associated.

 iVEC also supports data access initiatives such as the deployment of MyTARDIS (created at Monash University).
 MyTARDIS was developed for Protein Crystallographers to store and disseminate of public datasets containing raw crystallography data (known as ‘diffraction images’), along with rich metadata for search and persistent handles for citation in publications.
 More information about the MyTARDIS deployment at iVEC is available from here.